kampersanda/cda-tries/README.md

   <dic_path> File path of dictionary
 ```

-If you want to build a dictionary `dict.dac` from a file `strs.sorted` by using a DAC representation, please enter the following command:
+If you build a dictionary `dict.dac` from a string file `strs.sorted` by using a DAC representation, please enter the following command:

 ```
 $ ./Benchmark 1 2 strs.sorted dict.dac
 ```

-Note that `strs.sorted` must be lexicographically sorted.
-In addition, the strings must be ended with the `'\n'` ASCII char and must not include the `'\0'` ASCII char.
+Note that `strs.sorted` must be lexicographically sorted and the strings must not include the `'\0'` ASCII char.

-If you want to test the dictionary `dict.dac` by using a file `strs.test`, please enter the following command:
+If you test the dictionary `dict.dac` by using a string file `strs.test`, please enter the following command:

 ```
 $ ./Benchmark 2 2 strs.test dict.dac